BretCameron/testing-sandox/README.md

-# eval-user-code
+# testing-sandbox

 A package designed to test user-submitted JavaScript code with user-submitted tests (using Mocha and Chai).
-All user-submitted code is run in a sandbox environment.
+All user-submitted code is run in a vm2 sandbox environment.

 ## runTests(testCases, userSolution)